nicolewhite/neo4j-flask/pages/logout-a-user.md

     return redirect(url_for('index'))
 ```

-This removes `username` from the session and takes the visitor back to the home page.
-Once logged out, the visitor won't see any of the similarities shown in the previous section when visiting their own or someone else's profile.
+This removes `username` from the `session` object and takes the visitor back to the home page.

 <p align="right"><a href="{{ site.baseurl }}/pages/add-style.html">Next: Add Style</a></p>